Thursday, September 14, 2023

 1990s

 Our only world was stretched over oceans but on paper, newspapers and books under the hegemony of Empire, waves of students and their profs marching against the shore to no avail, themselves being Empire.
-Aslant in cafes and diners, we communicated through quotes, editorials, withering looks; crashed on tatty sofas in cheap apartments.
-We wondered if it was wise to start using “e-mail”.
+Aslant in cafes and diners, we communicated through quotes, philosophy, withering looks.
+We crashed on tatty sofas in cheap apartments, wondering if it was wise to use “e-mail”.
 When our computers crashed, as often, the screen would freeze, the screed was lost, but other screeds were saved on floppy disks.
 Somehow the vain wide expanse of oceans began to parallel the flat expanse of our screens, until the former was collapsed into the latter, a watery death of the real without even water.

 2000s